DataDog/integrations-core/win32_event_log/README.md

 <!-- xxz tab xxx -->
 <!-- xxx tab "Logs" xxx -->

 You can use the `query`, as well as the `log_processing_rules` regex option, to filter event logs.
-If you are using the Logs Tailer, the `query` option has better filtering performance than the `log_processing_rules` filters.
-The Datadog Agent cannot see any events filtered out by the `query` option.
-When using the `log_processing_rules` filters, the Agent can see every event and must process and format the event before applying the regex filter, so it takes more processing, and is less performant.
+The `query` option has better filtering performance than the `log_processing_rules` filters.
+When using the `log_processing_rules` filters, the Agent must process and format each event before applying the regex filter, so it takes more processing, and is less performant.

-You can use the `query` to filter events or filter out the bulk of the events with an [XPATH or structured XML query][21].
+You can use the `query` option to filter events with an [XPATH or structured XML query][21].
+The `query` option can reduce the number of events that are processed by `log_processing_rules` and improve performance.
 There is an expression limit on the syntax of XPath and XML queries.
 For additional filtering, use `log_processing_rules` filters.

 Datadog recommends creating and testing the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Agent to collect.